tashi-ono/portfolio/project-worksheet.md

 - Overlaying header text on homepage background.
 I had to put my header text into a word container div and set it to relative position so that I could manipulate it on top of the header background photo.
 - I had an issue with my navigation bar disappearing after I tried to make the position fixed.
 I fixed this by making the z-index: 1, which told the header navbar that it is the first element that will be layered on top of other elements.
 - I had an issue with the Bootstrap nav not allowing me to change the background-color even though it allowed me to add background texture.
 I was able to bypass this by adding "!important" after my color hex code.
+- Having issue with clicking on a section under the hamburger icon and not having the navigation buttons scroll back up.
+This was resolved by simply using .collapse().
+- Now I am having an issue with my navbar being fixed to the top, so when it would take me to a section, it would cover that section's title.

 #### SAMPLE.....